 This 'thinking about' reading of the model created a whole host of problems.
-Because interviewees had tried to apply the principles of the Compliance Model in a rigid way, not adapting it but sticking to its original abstract format, they had great difficulty matching it up with their everyday realities within the ATO.
-In this sense, these individuals (a few of the champions, but mostly reportage from champions about others) talked about using the Compliance Model as if they were laying siege to the ATO.
+Because interviewees had tried to apply the principles of the Compliance Model in a rigid way, not adapting it but sticking to its original abstract format, they had great difficulty matching it up with their everyday realities within the Tax Office.
+In this sense, these individuals (a few of the champions but mostly reportage from champions about others) talked about using the Compliance Model as if they are laying siege to the Tax Office.
 The interviewees with this outlook talked as if they were pushing an idea against great resistance, continually 'belting it over the head' to try and get the message across.
 This kind of 'pioneer spirit', adventurous as it may appear on the surface, was a rather impoverished translation of the Compliance Model in comparison to those who had made it actionable through the internalisation processes.
-The distinction between these two ways of seeing the ATO Compliance Model is sketched out in Figure 7.1, which presents this argument mapped onto a simplified version of the ATO Compliance Model (see Chapter 1 for a more complete diagram of the Compliance Model).
+The distinction between these two ways of seeing the Compliance Model is sketched out in Figure 2 below, which presents this argument mapped onto a simplified version of the Compliance Model (see Shover et al. 2001, for a more complete diagram of the Compliance Model).